 - APISec™ automates vulnerability assessment and management in APIs.

-- APISec™ is seamlessly integrated with all major CI/CD toolchains including Jenkins, Teamcity, Bamboo, GitLab, Hudson, etc.
+- APISec™ is seamlessly integrated with all major CI/CD toolchains including Jenkins, Teamcity, Bamboo, GitLab, and Hudson, etc.

-- APISec™ can detect over 50 vulnerability types in APIs including business logic, access-control, role-based access-controls, injection, stored injection, DoS, Sensitive Data Exposure and many more.
+- APISec™ can detect over 50 vulnerability types in APIs, including business logic, access-control, role-based access-controls, injection, stored injection, DoS, Sensitive Data Exposure, and many more.

-- APISec™ is fully transparent, all validations are consistent and repeatable as Playbooks, this allows security experts to review, customize and improve coverage.
+- APISec™ is fully transparent.
+All validations are consistent and repeatable as Playbooks.
+This allows security experts to review, customize, and improve coverage.